-A written record of concerns (nagging doubts) should be made using the school's internal recording system SLEUTH.
-This will be referred to a Designated Safeguarding Lead (or Deputy if DSL unavailable) who will then make the decision whether a referral is needed to the Derby First Contact Team or equivalent other Local Children's Services Care team, or the pupil's existing social worker.
+- A written record of nagging doubts should be made using the schools internal recording system SLEUTH (If staff cannot access SLEUTH they can use.
+(Appendix 1a Nagging Doubt form) This should then be given to a Designated Safeguarding Lead (or Deputy if DSL unavailable) who will then make the decision whether a referral is needed to the Derby First Contact Team or equivalent other Local

+Children's Services Care team, or the pupil's existing social worker.
 If the pupil lives in an authority outside of Derbyshire, the matter will also be referred by the Designated Safeguarding Lead to the relevant Children's Social Care team in that area

-- If a member of staff has serious concerns or that a pupil is at significant risk of harm, they must immediately inform the lead DSL or in their absence the Deputy DSL or inform the host local authority for the pupil in question i.e. Derbyshire Starting Point 01629 533190 or Derby City First Contact Team 01332 641172.
+- If a member of staff has serious concerns or that a pupil is at significant risk of harm they must immediately inform the lead DSL or in their absence the Deputy DSL or inform the host local authority for the pupil in question i.e. Derbyshire Starting Point 01629 533190 or Derby City First Contact Team 01332 641172.
+They should also complete school's Serious Concerns Form (Appendix 1b)

-6.2 The person who first encounters a case of alleged or suspected abuse is not responsible for deciding whether abuse has occurred and should not investigate to establish whether the pupil is telling the truth.
+6.2 The person who first encounters a case of alleged or suspected abuse is not responsible for deciding whether or not abuse has occurred and should not conduct an investigation to establish whether the pupil is telling the truth.
 The role of the person to whom a pupil makes a disclosure or allegation is to act promptly on the information they have received by following identified procedure below and immediately informing the DSL.
 The Data Protection Act is not a barrier to sharing information but provides a framework to ensure that personal information is shared appropriately.